oclipa/csharp-cheat-sheet/README.md

     public byte index;
 }
 ```
-  * Value-type (entire object stored in a single memory location).
+  * Value-type (entire oect stored in a single memory location).
   * Allocated on the stack (if local to a function) or on the heap (if a class member).
   * Cannot be null (unless wrapped in a Nullable<> class)
   * Memory overhead is: (total size of fields) + (memory alignment padding)